Aiding with Optics for Indirect Fire Control

-The main limitation for many microelectromechanical (MEMS) based inertial measurement units (IMUs) is the realization that drift will always be a factor when left uncompensated for.
-In todays market many solutions have been developed using GNSS data, magnetics, or optical sensors.
+The main limitation for many microelectromechanical (MEMS) based inertial measurement units (IMUs) is the realization that drift will always be a factor when left uncompensated.
+Many solutions have been developed in today’s market using GNSS data, magnetics, and optical sensors.

-Optical data, when fused with an IMU, is useful for both dynamic and static applications depending on the level of computer vision implemented into the system.
-By using the IMU as a reference for orientation, optical data can be used to mitigate drift of the gyroscopes.
+When fused with an IMU, optical data is helpful for dynamic and static applications depending on the level of computer vision implemented into the system.
+Using the IMU as a reference for orientation, optical data can be used to mitigate the drift of the gyroscopes.

-Inertial Labs has been continuously developing next generation systems that can use a combination of day and night operation cameras to stabilize heading.
+Inertial Labs has been continuously developing next-generation systems that can use a combination of day and night operation cameras to stabilize headings.

 Sensor Fusion Filtering

-So how does a complex system take into account multiple forms of data from different systems?
+So, how does a complex system consider multiple forms of data from different systems?
 By recognizing the best qualities of each source.

 By themselves, each sensor in a complex system is vulnerable to many sources of error.
-For the OptoAHRS-II, the trick is to use a combination of sensors that each compliment the others weaknesses.
-For an IMU, drift of the gyroscopes is the biggest flaw; which is where optical data comes to the rescue.
-If the system can recognize that the frame of reference is not moving, then biases can be ignored, preventing the IMU from drifting in it’s orientation calculations.
+For the OptoAHRS-II, the trick is to use a combination of sensors that each complement the other’s weaknesses.
+For an IMU, the drift of the gyroscopes is the biggest flaw, which is where optical data comes to the rescue.
+If the system can recognize that the frame of reference is not moving, then biases can be ignored, preventing the IMU from drifting in its orientation calculations.

 But what if you’re not in a static environment?
 Can optical data still be trusted?
 In short, the answer is yes, but the effort of computing power required for such calculations is much more than what many companies are willing to tackle.

-This is where magnetometers become helpful: in an environment where there is not a large amount of magnetic interference.
+This is where magnetometers become helpful: in an environment without much magnetic interference.

 By using the IMU to detect when an environment changes from static to dynamic, the Kalman filter can adjust and weigh the reliability of data from the different sensors based on the kind of dynamic environment the system is in.